PiyushChaudhari/assignment-program/README.md

 3) Gradle Version 4.6

-# Step to run application.
+# Step to run application Spring-Boot application.

 1) Checkout the code.
 2) Go to project directory.